AM0TZ/Portswigger_labs/Web cache poisoning/Web cache poisoning.md

 ```
-we see in the response a problem the headers set-cookie cant be used to poison the cache:
+we see in the response a problem: the headers **set-cookie** cant be used to poison the cache:
 ```
 Set-Cookie: lang=es; Path=/; Secure
 Set-Cookie: session=0zHO1GJ3lEH7d8KNr7g1tNdiVrXR2bjB;
 ```
 we change the / into \ and hope the server will normalize:
 ```
 GET / HTTP/1.1
 Host: 0a2500a30341b688c03a10850076005b.web-security-academy.net